 Start by copying perflab-handout.tar to a protected directory in which you plan to do your work.
 Then give the command: tar xvf perflab-handout.tar.
 This will cause a number of files to be unpacked into the directory.
 The only file you will be modifying and handing in is kernels.c.
 The driver.c program is a driver program that allows you to evaluate the performance of your solutions.
-Use the command make driver to generate the driver code and run it with the command ./driver.
+Use the command make driver to generate the driver code and run it with the command./driver.

-Looking at the file kernels.cyou'll notice a C structure team into which you should insert the requested identifying information about the one or two individuals comprising your programming team.
+Looking at the file kernels.c you'll notice a C structure team into which you should insert the requested identifying information your name and email id.
 Do this right away so you don't forget.